execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 ### Listing sessions

 While in a session, use `C-b s` to open the session selector.
-Alternatively you can list sessions using:
+Alternatively, you can list sessions using:

 ```
 $ tmux list-sessions